Rus1130/supertype/README.md

     this is an imported mixin, <String>![newline] [mixin end]
 ```
-To import the files, used a wrapped import tag in your main `.st` file.
+To import the files, used a block import tag in your main `.st` file.
 Inside of the tag, include the path to the file you want to import.
 If you want to import multiple files, separate the paths by newlines.
 ```
 [@import]
     importExample.st